PlummersSoftwareLLC/Primes/PrimeMinecraftDatapack/solution_1/README.md

  - To do another calculation, run the command `/function sieve:reset` in the chat, which should finish very quickly and will delete existing data so `/function sieve:full` can be run again.

 ## Performance
-Performance varies, but one calculation of all primes up to 1,000,000 will likely by over 1 minute, but may take multiple given the hardware performance.
+Performance varies, but one calculation of all primes up to 1,000,000 will likely be over 1 minute, but may take multiple given the hardware performance.
 Start and stop times (measured to the second) can be seen in the timestamps of the start and stop log messages.

 ## Additional Notes
 - Very rarely, a Minecraft error incorrectly ignores some 'array manipulations'.
 If the algorithm returns that there are an incorrect number of primes or incorrect values, try reinstalling/rerunning the server.
+- The Dockerfile, build and run scripts and supporting tooling have been written by [@rbergen](https://github.com/rbergen).
+If any issues are found in them, or any changes are proposed to them, please tag him in the related issue, PR or discussion.
 - The build and run scripts use a small tool (playio) to control the interaction with the Minecraft server console.
 The playio tool was written specifically for this solution, but can be used for other purposes as well.
 Documentation on playio's use can be found in [the tool's GitHub repo](https://github.com/rbergen/PlayIO).